PlaidCloud/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough.md

 ## Quantities

-All metrics in the HorizontalPodAutoscaler and metrics APIs are specified using a special whole-number notation known in Kubernetes as a
+All metrics in the HorizontalPodAutoscaler and metrics APIs are specified using a special whole-number notation known in PlaidCloud as a
 {{< glossary_tooltip term_id="quantity" text="quantity">}}.
 For example,
 the quantity `10500m` would be written as `10.5` in decimal notation.
 The metrics APIs will return whole numbers without a suffix when possible, and will generally return